voucherly/voucherly-docs/docs/guides/intro/getting-started/index.md

 Visit the [Dashboard][dashboard] and register a new account.
 Verify your email address by clicking the link sent to your inbox.

-### 2. Obtain API Keys
+### 2. Obtain API keys
-In the **[Sviluppatori](https://dashboard.voucherly.it/Developer/ApiKey)** section, you will find both private and public keys.
+In the **[Sviluppatori](https://dashboard.voucherly.it/Developer/ApiKey)** section, you will find both secret and publishable keys.
-Use the private key to authenticate API calls, as explained in [API Authentication](/api/webapi/voucherly-api#authentication).
+Use the secret key to authenticate API calls, as explained in [API Authentication](/api/webapi/voucherly-api#authentication).

-The public key is intended for frontend API calls, allowing only payment creation.
+The publishable key is intended for frontend API calls, allowing only payment creation.

 ### 3. Enable Payment gateways
 Activate payment gateways in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)**.